 You can use either a wired display or a wireless display.
-The wired display can be connected to a video connector such as the HDMI connector and Mini DisplayPort connector by a cable.
-The wireless display can be added through the Miracast[®] function.
+The wired display can be connected to a video connector such as the HDMI connector and the USB-C connector by a cable.
+The wireless display can be added through the Miracast® function.

-• Connecting a wired display
+Connecting a wired display